-If you don't know the tune for this song, ask another teacher to sing it for you so that you can sing it with the class.
+If you don't know the tune for this sona. ask another teacher to sing it for you so that you can sing it with the class.

 Tell your friend about the setting of this song.
 What time of the day is it?

 What does the place look like?
 Do you think it is peaceful or not?
 Is it a city or a village?
-What do jungles look like?